linea-it/tno/frontend/user_docs/docs/user-guide/python_module.md

 # Linea Solar System Portal Module (lineaSSP)

 `lineaSSP` is a Python package designed to simplify interactions with the Solar System Portal API.
-The package allows users to retrieve and analyze data related to asteroids, their predictions, occultation events, and more.
+The package allows users to retrieve and analyze data related to solar system small bodies, their predictions, occultation events, and more.

 ## Features

 - **Prediction Queries**: Access detailed occultation prediction events.
-- **Asteroid Queries**: Retrieve detailed information about asteroids based on various parameters such as name, number, and dynamical class.
+- **Asteroid Queries**: Retrieve detailed information about solar system small bodies based on various parameters such as name, number, and dynamical class.
 - **Map Generation**: Create visual maps for occultation events to assist with observation planning.
 - **Geographical Filtering**: Filter predictions based on visibility from a specific geographic location.